7xck/2b2t-queue-notifier/README.md

 <img width="412" alt="image" src="https://github.com/jackpashley/2b2t-queue-notifier/assets/46322193/0255296e-6177-4d07-b838-46c47fc0b13d">

-A webhook can be created in Server settings > Integrations > Webhooks > New Webhook Paste this webhook url into the Discord Webhook field.
+A webhook can be created in Server settings > Integrations > Webhooks > New Webhook

+Paste this webhook url into the Discord Webhook field in the plugin's settings menu.

 If you've done everything correctly, you'll get a notification in the channel you chose when you set up the webhook when you move 10 positions in the queue.
 The message is formatted as {player_name} is in position {position} in the 2b2t queue.